Three-year program.

 Students will graduate with a Bachelor of Science in Radiation Therapy after three consecutive years and will be eligible to take the ARRT certification examination.
 The final 10 months of the program include a full-time clinical internship which will provide the real-life, hands-on experience needed to be successful in a career as a radiation therapist.
 During the last semester, an asynchronous online course (RT 480) dedicated to preparing students for their final board examination will be taken.
 The BSRT program is affiliated with several clinical internship sites located within 60 miles of Bellin College.
 Additional clinical sites are geographically dispersed in the southern part of Wisconsin, the Upper Peninsula of Michigan, Ohio, Florida, and Arizona.
 Students may have to relocate in order to complete the clinical internship portion of the program.
 This list of affiliated clinical internship sites is subject to change.
 Clinical placement is determined by program officials.

-In association with the mission of Bellin College, it is the intention of the Bachelor of Science in Radiation Therapy program to educate students who will function as proficient health care professionals and team members possessing a constant concern for quality patient care and technical competency.
-It is the College’s intention to maintain the highest program standards guaranteeing graduates their eligibility for examination by the American Registry of Radiologic Technologists (ARRT).
+In association with the mission of Bellin College, it is the intention of the Bachelor of Science in Radiation Therapy program to educate students who will function as proficient healthcare professionals and team members possessing a constant concern for quality patient care and technical competency.
+It is the program’s intention to maintain the highest standards thus ensuring accreditation by the Joint Review Committee in Radiologic Technology (JRCERT) guaranteeing graduates their eligibility for examination by the American Registry of Radiologic Technologists (ARRT).

 The Bachelor of Science in Radiation Therapy program is fully accredited by: